Great Warley: History

 From 1894 the Great Warley parish formed part of Romford Rural District and covered an area of 2793 acre.
 In 1901 it had a population of 1,900.
 Great Warley Parish Council was the parish council from 1894 to 1934.
+In 1904, a replacement St. Mary's church opened after a local resident Eveline Heseltine donated the site and £5,000 towards it's cost.
 The parish was split in 1934 with 910 acre of its former area transferred to the Brentwood parish in Brentwood Urban District.
 The remaining area was transferred to Hornchurch Urban District which in 1965 was transferred to Greater London to form part of the London Borough of Havering.
 In 1993, following the first periodic review of Greater London, the boundary between Brentwood and Havering was locally realigned to the M25 motorway in the west and the London, Tilbury and Southend line in the south by the Essex and Greater London (County and London Borough Boundaries) (No.2) Order 1993.
 This transferred almost all of the remaining part of Great Warley in Greater London back to Essex.